A. See this post for such a summary, with many links to posts.

 While it is true that there exists quite sophisticated technology for faking photos, there is also quite sophisticated technology for detecting photo fakes.
 For example, there is a free site called fotoforensics.com that will help you find fraud or photoshopping in any photo you submit (and you can get the results instantly online).
 If you try to submit this site's photos to such analysis, the photos will stand up very well.
 It would make no sense for anyone to put up so many photos on a site like this if the photos were fake, because people would be able to detect the fraud using advanced tools such as the site I just mentioned.
 I may also add that I have not profited from photos on this site, so why would I go to all the trouble of faking things?
-(I do have a book of paranormal photos for sale on www.amazon.com, but so far my proceeds from that $2 book are much less than my related photography expenses.)
+I do have two books of paranormal photos for sale on www.amazon.com, but so far my meager proceeds from those $2 books are more than a thousand dollars less than my related photography expenses.
+My books sales would have to increase by 5000% for me to recoup all the money I've spent on expensive Sony cameras for orb photography, cameras which have twice failed, requiring additional camera purchases.
 I have so little interest in profit from my photos that this blog is now under a "Creative Commons" license allowing anyone to use my photos for free (see below).

 Q. Do you know anything about the meaning of orb colors (or explanations for these colors)?

 Some people speak as if they know that particular orb colors mean particular things.
 I claim no such knowledge, but I do repeatedly photograph orbs in a variety of vivid colors.
 There is no good natural explanation for why orbs should so frequently be photographed with such strong colors, as I argue in in this post.

 Q. Can I use pictures from this site on my web site or in the publication I am writing/editing?